 With his assistant surveyor, Thomas Wright, and their crew, Holland divided the island into three counties, and then into 67 lots, the ownership of which was determined by a lottery amongst wealthy and influential British gentlemen in London.
 Samuel Holland was awarded Lot 28, which he had named after General Tryon, an acquaintance of his.

 The Holland family were forced into hiding in Perth Amboy after their home was ransacked and looted by revolutionaries.
-Once again showing her strength of character and bravery, Marie Joseph managed to get not only her children safely to British occupied Boston, but also some of her husband’s treasured instruments.
+Marie-Josephte managed to get not only her children safely to British-occupied Boston, but also some of her husband’s treasured instruments.

 Holland’s adventures continued throughout the American Revolution (1775 – 1783), although his loyalty to the British cost him his lands and property in New Jersey.
-He and Marie Joseph settled their expanding family a few miles outside of Quebec, near Sainte-Foy; and Holland focused on his latest responsibilities, settling displaced loyalists who had fled to Canada.
+The Hollands settled their expanding family a few miles outside of Quebec, near Sainte-Foy; and Holland focused on his latest responsibilities, settling displaced loyalists who had fled to Canada.

 By the time Holland reached his early sixties his health was failing.
 A lifetime of adventure and peril had taken their toll on his body, although his mind remained sharp.
 In 1801 he officially passed on the duties of Surveyor General to William Vondenvelden, and passed away in December of that year.

 There are hundreds of people across North America who can trace their roots back to Samuel Holland.
 All along the eastern seaboard, there are schools, parks, and streets that bear his name; yet few remember the story of the man who dedicated so much of his life to the mapping of the New World.